 Participants in the 165-mile event MUST be supported by a crew with a vehicle.
 Though there are time stations where cyclists/crews must check in during the ride, there are NO AID STATIONS for this adventure so a crew is a must to supply food, water and moral support.
 Be sure to review the rules regarding night riding if you choose this distance.

-Participants in the 97 and 49 mile events will get to take advantage of AID STATIONS along the route supplied with water, fruit and snacks.
+Participants in the 95, 47 and new 27 mile events will get to take advantage of AID STATIONS along the route supplied with water, fruit and snacks.
 Nutritional food and electrolyte replacements must be supplied by the cyclist.
 Personal support crews are not allowed on these two distances.

 The Cochise Classic benefits Douglas Association For Retarded Citizens (DARC) and Rancho Feliz Charitable Foundation, Inc. The mission of Douglas ARC is to support and involve people with developmental disabilities within the Douglas community.
 Rancho Feliz provides food, housing and educational for people of all ages in the Agua Prieta, Sonora, Mexico community.